 Our very own Griffith Park is the largest municipal park with urban wilderness area in the entire country.

-With all of its wild and wonder (and its very own mascot, P-22 the mountain lion), Griffith Park is experiencing record-breaking numbers of visitors this year.
+With all of its wild and wonder (and its very own mascot, P-22 the mountain lion), Griffith Park has experienced record-breaking numbers of visitors in recent history.
 But that doesn't mean all of the park is crowded.

 Venture off to some of these hidden gems, where secrets and mysteries abound.